aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 -------------------------------------------------

 Connect to the `AiiDA REST API <https://www.materialscloud.org/explore/connect>`_ and browse your database!
-Follow the instructionS that you find on the `Materials Cloud website <https://www.materialscloud.org/explore/connect>`_.
+Follow the instructions that you find on the `Materials Cloud website <https://www.materialscloud.org/explore/connect>`_.

 (Optional) More on AiiDA
 ------------------------